Design PCBs to Meet FAA Aircraft Certification Standards

 - CISPR standards specified by IEC

-- MIL standards for circuit boards in mission critical military aircraft
+- MIL standards for circuit boards in mission-critical military aircraft

 - Other standards, including ISO, IPC, SAE, and RTCA DO

 These systems must be designed to provide the highest performance in extreme environments.
 Whether you’re designing civil aircraft, ultralight aircraft, or light-sport aircraft, the FAA Aircraft Certification Service will rigorously evaluate your designs within these systems to ensure airworthiness.
-This includes evaluation of any embedded systems in new aircraft.
+This includes the evaluation of any embedded systems in new aircraft.

 Designing Embedded Systems in Aircraft to Comply with Industry Standards

 As electronics in aircraft are usually part of larger embedded systems, you’ll need to consider your board’s place within a power system, control system, communications system, or electromechanical system.
-Managing the huge range of design rules and standards on your embedded circuit board designs and mission critical systems takes adaptable design software for advanced PCBs.
+Managing the huge range of design rules and standards on your embedded circuit board designs and mission-critical systems takes adaptable design software for advanced PCBs.

 Each of these systems carries its own performance and design standards, and you need to encode these standards as design rules within your PCB design software.
 Working with rules-driven design software allows you to incorporate circuit board layout requirements directly into your design rules.
 The right design software can help engineers keep track of their circuit board layouts, components, and sourcing, ensuring their boards meet reliability and quality standards.

-- Aircraft can be electrically noisy environments, and your mission critical PCBs need to be designed with signal integrity in mind to suppress unwanted noise in your circuit board.
+- Aircraft can be electrically noisy environments, and your mission-critical PCBs need to be designed with signal integrity in mind to suppress unwanted noise in your circuit board.

 - Embedded systems in aircraft also need to be designed to withstand thermal demands to ensure reliability and to comply with important IPC standards.

-High speed layout near a BGA for embedded devices in Altium Designer.
+High-speed layout near a BGA for embedded devices in Altium Designer.